 NIH Sponsored Lipid Sciences Training Program

-NIH Sponsored Integrative Lipid Sciences, Inflammation, and Chronic Diseases Training Program
+NIH Sponsored Integrative Lipid Metabolism, Inflammation, and Chronic Diseases Training Program

-The Integrative Lipid Sciences, Inflammation, and Chronic Diseases Training Program (hereafter referred to as "Training Program") is designed to provide research training for pre-doctoral students in the broad and expanding discipline of lipid sciences, with a particular emphasis on the relationships among lipid metabolism, inflammation, and chronic diseases.
+The Integrative Lipid Metabolism, Inflammation, and Chronic Diseases Training Program (hereafter referred to as "Training Program") is designed to provide research training for pre-doctoral students in the broad and expanding discipline of lipid metabolism, with a particular emphasis on the relationships among lipid metabolism, inflammation, and chronic diseases.

 Program has evolved from the natural, ongoing collaborations and common

-research interests in lipid sciences of a number of established investigators,
+research interests in lipid metabolism of a number of established investigators,

 downtown campus of the Wake Forest University Health Sciences (WFUHS).